 Personally, I agree with the owner of Newford Parts Centre: FMC’s complaint about this domain name is obviously ridiculous.
 Still, the rules favor the trademark owner.

-The lesson: If your domain name contains a manufacturer’s brand name, it’s vulnerable to being taken.
+If your domain name contains a manufacturer’s brand name, it’s vulnerable to being taken.
 While franchised auto dealers do have a legal right to use a brand name, most franchise agreements specify one single domain name only.
+(More about choosing a domain name in this article.)

 Therefore, before you invest in a big online marketing campaign, it’s a good idea to make sure your domain name follows the rules set forth in your franchise agreement.
-Otherwise, Ford (or Toyota or Fiat or whomever) will legally be able to take your domain from you whenver they feel like it.
+Otherwise, Ford (or Toyota or Fiat or fill-in-the-name-of-an-auto-maker-here) will legally be able to take your domain from you whenever they feel like it.

 Image copyright: costasz / 123RF Stock Photo